 It becomes difficult to map out priorities that demand immediate attention.
 And, even if you are able to do so, allocating responsibilities is a problem.
 Either a team member is already deployed in a task or you cannot find a suitable member for the job.

-Although methodologies like Crystal emphasize on communication, problems may still exist.
+Although methodologies like Crystal emphasize communication, problems may still exist.
 PM methodologies use different procedures for reporting and analysis.
 It is possible that some of the procedures don't generate the desired information.
 For example, reports generated by the non-Agile team may or may not contain essential information required by the Agile team.

 Discrepancies in Reviews and Updates

-Now let’s assume a project is running on Waterfall method that divides a project into phases.
+Now let’s assume a project is running on the Waterfall method that divides a project into phases.
 Another project runs on Agile, dividing a project into sprints.
 As evident, differences are bound to occur in the product development cycles.
 The phases and sprints differ in terms of duration and approach.
 This results in discrepancies that may hamper the product release and updates.

 How to Overcome this Challenge?